-- A student may reapply to the program one time only. - A readmitted student will be subject to the terms and conditions in effect at the time of readmission, as set forth in the current catalog (e.g., admission, additional required credits, tuition and fees, etc.). - Nine semester hours of previously earned credits may be applied under the following conditions: - o Credits were earned within the past five years. - o Student earned a grade of B, Pass, or better (in the courses to be applied). - Credits are consistent with major, concentration, specialization, and degree requirements as stated in the current catalog. - A student requesting readmission must follow the steps outlined in the Readmission Procedure.
+- A student may reapply to the program one time only. - A readmitted student will be subject to the terms and conditions in effect at the time of readmission, as set forth in the current catalog (e.g., admission, additional required credits, tuition and fees, etc.). - Nine semester hours of previously earned credits may be applied under the following conditions: - o Credits were earned within the past five years. - o Student earned a grade of B, Pass, or better (in the courses to be applied). - o Credits are consistent with concentration, major, specialization, and degree requirements as stated in the current catalog.

 IV.
-Readmission following a Temporary Academic Withdrawal
+Readmission Following a Temporary Academic Withdrawal